-THE LITERARY REVIEW (London): "This is a very good subject and McNamara has done a creditable job." -- Historian and author Norman Stone.
+THE LITERARY REVIEW (London): "This is a very good subject and McNamara has done a creditable job." -- Historian NORMAN STONE.

-AMERICAN FRIENDS OF THE CZECH REPUBLIC (Washington, DC): ". . . a fresh, fascinating, and grisly narrative . . ." -- Thomas A. Dine, President
+AMERICAN FRIENDS OF THE CZECH REPUBLIC: ". . . a fresh, fascinating, and grisly narrative . . ." -- President THOMAS A. DINE

 SHELF-AWARENESS: "Kevin J. McNamara highlights this bizarre and heroic story in Dreams of a Great Small Nation.
 Much of his extensive source material is only recently available, and he uses it well.
 The brave misadventures of the Czech Legion deserve the wider recognition this fascinating history should provide."